typedorm/typedorm/README.md

 Object Relational mapper for DynamoDB, inspired by typeorm.

-TypeDORM is an ORM built from ground up using typescript and latest javascript features to provide an easy gateway when doing complex highly relational data modeling in dynamoDB.
+TypeDORM is an ORM built from the ground up using typescript and latest javascript features to provide an easy gateway when doing complex highly relational data modeling in DynamoDB.
 TypeDORM is built with [single-table-design](https://www.youtube.com/watch?v=HaEPXoXVf2k) first in mind, but should work as smoothly with regular entity table <-> design pattern.
-TypeDORM would have not existed without [TypeORM](https://github.com/typeorm/typeorm) and [dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox), big shout-out to these projects and their awesome contributors.
+TypeDORM would not have existed without [TypeORM](https://github.com/typeorm/typeorm) and [dynamodb-toolbox](https://github.com/jeremydaly/dynamodb-toolbox), big shout-out to these projects and their awesome contributors.

-TypeDORM borrows decorator based syntax from TypeORM and provides fully type safe ORM to with dynamodb.
+TypeDORM borrows decorator based syntax from TypeORM and provides fully type safe ORM to work with dynamodb.
 TypeDORM currently only support [Data Mapper](https://en.wikipedia.org/wiki/Data_mapper_pattern).

 ## Packages